 - Complete less than 150% total cumulative credits required for program degree of record- including all transfer credits.
 (Maximum Time Frame)

 All F, W, I, NR and N grades will be considered as credits attempted, but not completed.
 Transfer, remedial, ESL and repeated courses will be counted in both attempted and completed credits.
 Credit hours taken for an audit grade of “X” are not included in determining enrollment status for financial aid disbursement or satisfactory academic progress.
+All credit hours are included even if financial aid was not used.
 If you are not able to make any progress within any given semester (0.0 GPA) you will be placed on Suspension and will be given the option to appeal.

 Pace of Progression Measure